4skinSkywalker/Notes-about-regex-in-JavaScript/README.md

 Note that "*", "+", ".", "(" and ")" in a character class are not interpreted as special characters, instead they are read as literal characters.

 Inside a character class you can have special characters, these have special meanings:
 - ```[^abcd]``` the "^" at the very start of the class is called negation.
-It matches a character which is NOT "a" or "b" or "c" or "d".
-Keep in mind that it still have to match a character, therefore it's NOT like saying match this character NOT followed by these other characters.
+It matches a character which is not "a" or "b" or "c" or "d".
+Keep in mind that it still have to match a character, therefore it's not like saying match this character not followed by these other characters.
 - ```[0-9]``` the "-" in between numbers or letters (like so [a-z] or [A-Z]) is called range.
 It maches a character from 0 to 9 (ends included).
 You can change the start and the end in order to match different ranges.

 To escape the special meaning of the two above: